my-devices/sdk/WebTunnel/WebTunnelClient/README.md

-# macchina.io Remote Manager Client (WebTunnelClient)
+# macchina.io REMOTE Client (WebTunnelClient)

-`WebTunnelClient` is a command-line program that sets up a tunnel for a TCP connection from your local machine (e.g., your PC, Mac, etc.) to a device connected to the macchina.io Remote Manager.
+`WebTunnelClient` is a command-line program that sets up a tunnel for a TCP connection from your local machine (e.g., your PC, Mac, etc.) to a device connected to the macchina.io REMOTE.

 Note that in contrast to `WebTunnelAgent`, which typically runs on an embedded or IoT device, `WebTunnelClient` runs on a PC or Mac that you want to connect to the device.
-You'll have to build the [macchina.io Remote Manager SDK](../../README.md) for your machine to get the `WebTunnelClient` program.
+You'll have to build the [macchina.io REMOTE SDK](../../README.md) for your machine to get the `WebTunnelClient` program.

 ## Running WebTunnelClient